-Since 1897, Children’s Mercy Hospitals and Clinics has evolved from a single “Mercy” bed for sick children to one of the top pediatric healthcare systems in the nation—a center of excellence for children’s clinical care, medical education and research.
+Since 1897, Children’s Mercy has evolved from a single “Mercy” bed for sick children to one of the top pediatric healthcare systems in the nation—a center of excellence for children’s clinical care, medical education and research.
 The driving force behind this development and growth has been a single-minded dedication to quality, compassionate care for children and families of the Greater Kansas City region.
 Children’s Mercy recognizes that a competitive and vigorous research program is essential to providing cutting-edge medicine.
 Evidence of this commitment includes:

-A state-of-the-art Pediatric Research Unit for children participating in clinical studies.
+- A state-of-the-art Pediatric Research Unit for children participating in clinical studies.
 Opened in 1999, the six-bed facility is a fully functioning inpatient nursing unit, the only research unit like it in North America.

-A new Clinical Pharmacology and Experimental Therapeutics Laboratory in which basic research is conducted on new medications for children.
+- A new Clinical Pharmacology and Experimental Therapeutics Laboratory in which basic research is conducted on new medications for children.
 It is one of 13 pediatric pharmacology units funded by the National Institutes of Health.

-A leading role in the burgeoning world of genetics—with emphasis in genomics, genetics research, cytomolecular genetics, education, clinical laboratories, biochemical genetics and clinical (inpatient and outpatient) genetics services.
+- A leading role in the burgeoning world of genetics—with emphasis in genomics, genetics research, cytomolecular genetics, education, clinical laboratories, biochemical genetics and clinical (inpatient and outpatient) genetics services.

 The main campus, located in midtown Kansas City, Missouri, is complemented by its suburban Children’s Mercy South location in Overland Park, Kansas.
 Last year, the 317-bed pediatric system had 14,924 inpatient admissions and 469,330 outpatient and emergency/urgent care visits.

-Visit the Children’s Mercy Hospitals and Clinics web site.
+Visit the Children’s Mercy web site.